2022 Rio Grande Valley FC season

-The 2022 Rio Grande Valley FC Toros season is the 7th season for Rio Grande Valley FC Toros in USL Championship (USL-C), the second-tier professional soccer league in the United States and Canada.
-This article covers the period from November 29, 2021, the day after the 2021 USL-C Playoff Final, to the conclusion of the 2022 USL-C Playoff Final, scheduled to be completed before November 14, 2021.
+The 2022 Rio Grande Valley FC Toros season was the 7th season for Rio Grande Valley FC Toros in USL Championship (USLC), the second-tier professional soccer league in the United States and Canada.
+This article covers the period from November 29, 2021, the day after the 2021 USLC Playoff Final, to the conclusion of the 2022 USLC Playoff Final, scheduled to be completed before November 14, 2021.